 Dental Implants are usually completed in three stages:

-The first stage is a Cone Beam CT scan which is taken to ensure there is enough bone to support an implant and if so, to plan precisely where to place it using computer guided surgery.
+The first stage is a Cone Beam CT scan which is taken to ensure there is enough bone to support an implant and if so, to plan precisely where to place it using computer guided surgery or X-Guide Dynamic Implant Surgery.
 We want to ensure the best available bone is used to achieve the optimum aesthetic result.

 Stage 2 is the implant placement which is performed under local anaesthesia and with the use of a dental laser.
 Patients often report very little discomfort during and following surgery.
 Once placed, the implant is left for 3 to 6 months while it integrates into the bone to ensure a strong, solid foundation for the replacement teeth.
 During this time temporary bridges or dentures may be used.
 In some cases, temporary teeth can be attached to the implants the same day.